 InCharge customer service is here to ensure that everything works as seamlessly as possible.
-Below are some of the most frequently asked questions, where you might find the answer to what you are looking for.
-If you cannot find an answer, then you can ask your question by filling in our help form.
+Below you can find the answer to some of our most frequently asked questions.
+If you cannot find an answer, you can ask your question by filling in our help form.

-In case of emergencies (e.g. a problem at the charging station), contact us by phone on 0800 2 335 335.
-You can contact our customer service from 8:00 to 18:00 Monday to Friday (except public holidays).
+In case of emergencies (e.g. a problem at the charging station), contact us by phone at 0800 2 335 335.
+You can contact our customer service from 8:00 to 18:00 Monday to Friday (excluding public holidays).

 1. General information about Vattenfall InCharge